-Social media has become the way that we share our lives with the world.
+Social media has become how we share our lives with the world.
 Long gone are the days of printing and mailing pictures to family and friends.
 Now, with the click of a button, you can share photos or even live stream videos on social media, which creates a way for families to stay connected even if they live on the other side of the country (planet even).
-However, long-term disability companies can use your social media accounts against you.
-More and more frequently, social media accounts are being used to deny LTD claims.
+But what if we told you that your social media activity could play a role in your long-term disability claim?

 In this article, we will explore:

-- How insurance companies use your social media accounts to deny you; and
+- How insurance companies use your social media accounts to deny you and

 - Ways to protect yourself from investigators.